sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 In this task, you will run the Android and UWP applications in their respective emulators.
 You will set a breakpoint and confirm that Visual Studio breaks at the code even when it is running in the emulators.

 > **Note**: It is also possible to debug iOS applications in exactly the same manner as debugging UWP or Android applications.
 However, to do so you require a Mac to be connected (via the Mac agent).

 1. Open **MyHealth.Client.Core\ServiceAgents\PatientsService.cs** and set a breakpoint at the return statement in the `GetAsync(int id)` method.
-You can do this by clicking the breakpoint gutter on the left or by placing the cursor on the line and pressing **F9**:
+You can do this by clicking the breakpoint gutter on the left or by placing the cursor on the line and pressing **F9**.

     ![Setting a breakpoint in the PatientsService](Images/vs-set-breakpoint-patientsservice.png "Setting a breakpoint in the PatientsService")

     _Setting a breakpoint in the PatientsService_

 1. Right-click the **MyHealth.Client.W10.UWP** project and click **Set as Startup Project**.
-In the Toolbar, click the **Run in Simulator**:
+In the Toolbar, click the **Run in Simulator**.

     ![The Run UWP Simulator button](Images/vs-toolbar-uwp-simulator.png "The Run UWP Simulator button")